matthieu-bt/business-guide/source/users/removing.rst

 On the **Members** page you will see a list of all members of your Skribble Business Account.

-- Click the options menu to see available actions for the selected user.
+- Click the three vertical dots to the right of the user to see available actions.

 .. image:: removing_members.png